zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 JPG should be used for photography or images with a lot of color variation.

+*Tip:* The Smush Pro CDN includes WebP compression - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.

 = I’m a photographer can I keep all my EXIF data? =